TheWalruzz/muos-react-theme-toolkit/README.md

 };
 ```

+Language codes used as keys in that object should correspond to the languages used by muOS, you can see the list of them in `src/i18n.ts` in `languageMap` object.

 You can select which languages to generate images for by modifying `languages` variable in `src/config.ts`.
 E.g.:

 ```ts
 export const languages: Language[] = ["en", "pl"];
 ```

 Those language codes must correspond to the keys of the `resources` object in `src/locales/index.ts`.

 This will generate images in those languages to subfolders like `640x480/image/Polish/...` in the ZIP file, so that they will be recognizeable by muOS.